Graphic assets

 Two critical details are wrong in this design:

 The seat of a racing bike is usually higher than the handlebars, allowing a racer to take a more horizontal position while riding.
-Given that the racer is not only steering with a hot spa stone but also sitting on another one, the whole thing suddenly becomes cruel and possibly even illegal in a few states.
+Given that the racer is steering with a hot spa stone and sitting on another one, the whole thing suddenly becomes cruel and possibly even illegal in a few states.

 Jokes aside, this is a decent city bike design, but not a racing one.
 I had to check 3 times if I sent the right reference.
 Perhaps the guy just sent me one of his old designs and got an easy $5.